(CORT) Crime Observation & Reporting Training

 This programs primary goal is to create a network of trained citizens dedicated to reducing poaching and other natural resource abuses through this non-confrontational expert witness program.

-We are looking for volunteers to participate as CORT Training Coordinators in their local area.
-Our goal is to develop the CORT training committee with Coordinators statewide.
+We will always welcome eager volunteers who want to become CORT Training Coordinators.
+Our goal is to develop and expand the CORT training committee with Coordinators throughout the state.